NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 the daemon queue.
 Daemons are processes that are run at some set frequency.
 Daemons spawned will be added to the queue and will be executed starting within 25 update ticks or less.
 This offset is randomly applied to daemons to prevent multiple daemons spawned by the same function from triggering in the same ticks to spread out computation.
+See spawnProcess for more information about executable objects.

 For example, the processmanager garbage collector daemon runs every 500 ticks.